Reproducibility and Artifact Consistency of the SIGIR 2022 Recommender Systems Papers Based on Message Passing: Discussion

 Overall, the outcome of this analysis is that while the SIGIR 2022 papers we examined have been used as baselines to a limited extent, with the exception of the popular LightGCN which however was published at SIGIR 2020, comparing their results with subsequent work from SIGIR 2023 is not feasible.
 This is due to several factors: (1) the rarity of papers that use the same experimental protocol or data splits in a transparent manner; (2) even when the experimental protocol appears similar, relying on comparable data splits and preprocessing, the reported results may differ significantly, with insufficient details in the papers to pinpoint the cause; and (3) relative comparisons between baselines are also difficult, as each paper tends to report a unique selection of methods with little overlap.

-Despite being a research field that heavily relies on experimental findings, these findings seem to often provide little guidance for navigating the vast body of available literature.
+Despite being a research field that heavily relies on experimental findings, the growing body of research on reproducibility shows that these published findings often do not reflect the true effectiveness of a method and therefore provide little guidance for navigating the vast body of available literature.
 One of the great successes of the scientific method has been moving beyond an \emph{authoritative} conception of science, where arguments were deemed valid based on the prestige of the scholar presenting them.
 However, in a landscape where reliable points of reference are scarce, results are inconsistent and weak models are frequently published, even at top-tier venues, there is a growing risk that readers will be driven to mainly rely on the reputation of researchers or labs as a proxy to assess the correctness of the paper.
 This is the opposite of what the scientific process is meant to achieve.